loopstick/CCADigitalElectronics_Spring2018/README.md

     page
   5. Create a __schematic__ in Fritzing and then try to create a Printed Circuit Board (PCB) layout of that circuit.
-The schematic can be of any circuit you wish e.g. your musical instrument.
+The schematic can be of any circuit you wish.
 Inclusion of Arduino is up to you.
 If you have no idea, create the first circuit on [this](http://teachmetomake.com/wordpress/arduino-tutorial-h-bridge) page.

 ### Week 9: Thursday, March 15, 2018